paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-075-general-procedures-for-licensing-certification-and-documentation.md

 **(b) Merchant Mariner Documents.—** Notwithstanding section 7302(g), the Secretary may—

-(1) extend for not more than one year an expiring merchant mariner’s document issued for an individual under chapter 73 if the Secretary determines that the extension is required to enable the Coast Guard to eliminate a backlog in processing applications for those licenses or certificates of registry or in response to a national emergency or natural disaster, as deemed necessary by the Secretary; or
+(1) extend for not more than one year an expiring merchant mariner’s document issued for an individual under chapter 73 if the Secretary determines that the extension is required to enable the Coast Guard to eliminate a backlog in processing applications for those merchant mariner documents or in response to a national emergency or natural disaster, as deemed necessary by the Secretary; or

-(2) issue for not more than five years an expiring merchant mariner’s document issued for an individual under chapter 73 for the exclusive purpose of aligning the expiration date of such merchant mariner’s document with the expiration date of a merchant mariner’s document.
+(2) issue for not more than five years an expiring merchant mariner’s document issued for an individual under chapter 73 for the exclusive purpose of aligning the expiration date of such merchant mariner’s document with the expiration date of a license or certificate of registry.

 **(c) Manner of Extension.—** Any extensions granted under this section may be granted to individual seamen or a specifically identified group of seamen.

 ### Statutory Notes

 #### Amendments
+2018—Subsec. (b)(1).
+Pub.
+L. 115–282, § 510(3), substituted “merchant mariner documents” for “licenses or certificates of registry”.

+Subsec. (b)(2).
+Pub.
+L. 115–282, § 510(4), substituted “license or certificate of registry.” for “merchant mariner’s document.”

 2012—Subsec. (a).
 Pub.
 L. 112–213 substituted “chapter 71” for “chapter 73” in pars.
 (1) and (2).